willsather/hex-turbo-example/README.md

 ### Dependency Inversion

-The goal of the `/packages/commerce` and `/packages/payments` is to achieve a form of [Dependency Inversion](https://tanzu.vmware.com/developer/blog/write-more-maintainable-testable-code-with-dependency-injection/) by defining an interfaces by which the depending applications (and the custom integrations depend on).
+The goal of the `/packages/commerce` and `/packages/payments` is to achieve a form of [Dependency Inversion](https://tanzu.vmware.com/developer/blog/write-more-maintainable-testable-code-with-dependency-injection/).

-These interfaces are called Ports.
+**The interfaces are called Ports (or policy modules) and contain the `subdomain` business logic.**

+> For example, within the Products Subdomain, there could be business logic like `getProduct(id: string)` and `getProducts`.

-By exposing an interface via the package, this allows the two applications to depend on the interface, while the implementation (ie: `ProductService` or `CheckoutService`) **ALSO** depend on the interface.
-This effectively achieves Dependency Inversion because **BOTH** applications **AND** the `CustomProductService` are dependent on the `ProductService`.
+By exposing an interface via the `@repo/commerce`, this allows the two applications to depend on the interface, while the implementation (ie: `ProductService` or `CheckoutService`) **ALSO** depend on the interface.
+This effectively achieves Dependency Inversion because **BOTH** applications **AND** the `CustomProductService` are dependent on the `ProductService` interface.

 `app-one` -> `@repo/commerce` (`ProductService` <- `CustomProductService`)